Michael McCann (sports law)

 Michael McCann (born March 28, 1976) is an American attorney, professor and sports journalist.
 McCann is the director of the Sports and Entertainment Law Institute at the University of New Hampshire School of Law.
-He is also a regular contributor to Sports Illustrated on sports-related legal issues.
+He is also a regular contributor to Sportico on sports-related legal issues.

 Early career

-McCann was admitted to the Massachusetts Bar in 2002.
+Michael McCann is a native of Andover, Massachusetts.
+He was admitted to the Massachusetts Bar in 2002.
 He served as legal counsel to Rep. Marty Meehan of Massachusetts and as a communications aide to Massachusetts Attorney General Thomas Reilly.